 - Create a distraction.
-Spill something, bring out fresh food, start a conversation with the people you are concerned about.
+Spill something, bring out fresh food, and start a conversation with the people you are concerned about.

 - Talk to the person in danger directly.
 Ask them:

 - o to go with you to the bathroom

-- o what's going on
+- what's going on

-- o if they are okay
+- if they are okay

-- who they came with and how they're getting home
+- whom they came with and how they're getting home

-- Enlist help from someone with authority (a CA, Campus Safety, a Bouncer, a Manager at establishment, etc).
+- Enlist help from someone with authority (a CA, Campus Safety, a Bouncer, a Manager at the establishment, etc.).

 - Enlist help from the person's friends.

 - Don't leave.
 Be a witness.